-PwC's Energy practice invites you to join us for a webcast to discuss Protecting license to operate on January 28, 2015 at 1pm CST
+PwC's Energy practice invites you to join us for a webcast to discuss State and local tax updates for oil & gas on February 11, 2015 at 1pm CST.

 2014 was a significant year for US deal activity in the oil and gas sector.
 The US oil and gas deals market experienced unprecedented growth resulting in total deal value increasing by 133% relative to the preceding four year average with 2014 total deal value reaching $322 billion.
 Additionally, 2014 was an active year in the US capital markets for oil and gas companies.
 However after an active deals year, recent oil and gas price declines have reintroduced volatility to the oil and gas sector at levels not seen since the financial crisis.
 The question now is what does this mean for 2015 M&A activity?